Pradeesh08/CODESOFT-To-Do-List/README.md

 Once the application is running, you can interact with it using the command-line interface.
 Here are the available commands:

 Add: Add a new task to the to-do list.
-remove: Remove a task from the to-do list.
+Remove: Remove a task from the to-do list.
 Exit: Exit the application.

 ## Dependencies